-Select the Terminal option to enable IPP Routing for this Queue, and optionally enter an IPP key/value map in JSON format to override printer defaults.
+Optionally enter an IPP key/value map in JSON format to override printer defaults.
 In this example IPP attribute media-source is assigned value tray-1.

 Use IPP attributes for routing and optionally use PPD to IPP Mappings in the printer PPD Extension File for the target printer.
+For example: